NeRF-or-Nothing/GoWebServer/README.md

 If you want to contribute to the code base, we suggest reading the [Wiki](https://github.com/NeRF-or-Nothing/GoWebServer/wiki) First, and then diving deeper into the go doc's and code base.

 # Running the Server

+## Note: It's recommended to instead follow the run instructions for the [Complete Backend](https://github.com/NeRF-or-Nothing/vidtonerf)

+## However, if you want to run the server standalone:

 Make sure you have the following installed and running on their respective URLs.
 - MongoDB
 - RabbitMQ